 Best road trip for city to desert

 One of Morocco’s most dramatic drives is roughly halfway between Marrakesh and Ouarzazate.
-The Tizi n’Tichka pass reaches the heady heights of 2260m (7415ft), but it’s a less challenging drive than the Tizi n'Test through a harsh but no less spectacular landscape.
+The Tizi n’Tichka pass reaches the heady heights of 2260m (7415ft).
+It's a less challenging drive than the Tizi n'Test through a harsh but no less spectacular landscape.
+Prepare to enjoy the scenery for about 4 hours with no stops.

 The road climbs steeply after Ait Ourir, with panoramic views over the snow-dusted Atlas mountains around every switchback turn – try to travel in the morning to avoid distracting truck traffic.
 Follow the road winding downhill and watch the landscape become more barren as you head toward the southern oases.